ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2023-09-14-Hash-Table-And-List.md

 ---
-title: Synergy of Hash Tables and Linked Lists
+title: "LRU Cache: Synergy of Hash Tables and Linked Lists"
 date: 2023-09-13 12:00:00 UTC
 categories: [ (CS) Learning Note, Algorithm and Data Structure ]
 tags: [ computer science, Data Structure ]
-pin: false
+pin: true
 ---

 Hash tables and linked lists are two fundamental data structures commonly used in software development. **While each has its distinct advantages, combining them often yields a data structure that leverages the strengths of both.**